Get insider access

 -4.4 dB

 The Sony ULT WEAR have a sound profile that's defined by their powerful bass response.
-We tested them with the ULT mode off, and they're positioned somewhere between the bass-forward sound signature of the Sony WH-1000XM5 Wireless and the extremely low-end focused Sony WH-XB910N Wireless.
-There's plenty of thump and rumble on tap that can be further boosted via the two stages of extra bass available via the ULT button.
+We tested them with the ULT mode off, and their hefty dose of low-end draws comparisons to the bass-forward sound signature of the Sony WH-1000XM5 Wireless.
+However, the ULT WEAR sound even more low-end focused due to a big dip in the treble.
+There's plenty of thump and rumble on tap that you can boost even more with the ULT button.
 The mid-range is pleasant and well-tuned, adding plenty of detail and clarity to vocals and lead instruments.
-However, the treble range is noticeably inconsistent.
-The lower part of this range is recessed, while the high-end is overemphasized.
-As a result, sibilants can sound dull or piercing depending on their pitch.
+However, the treble range is noticeably uneven.
+The lower part of the treble region is recessed, while the high-end sounds relatively excited.
+As a result, singers can sound warm and lacking clarity, while sibilants can sound dull or piercing depending on their pitch.
 On the upside, you can always adjust the sound profile via the graphic EQ and presets.

-Interestingly, using these headphones with a wired connection tames the bass frequencies somewhat, resulting in a different sound profile that some users will prefer.
-There are also notable changes to the sound profile when the ANC is enabled and when the microphone is activated.
+Interestingly, using these headphones with a passive wired connection somewhat tames the bass frequencies, resulting in a different sound profile, but when wired and active, they sound largely the same as their wireless frequency response.
+There are also slight changes to the sound profile when the ANC is enabled/disabled.

 7.8